top of page

 You don’t have to burn out trying.

-When good enough is the goal, you can actually enjoy this time of year.
+When "good enough" is the goal, you can actually enjoy this time of year.

 Two Simple Home Setups That Make a Big Difference

-If wrapping and Christmas morning usually feel scattered and chaotic, here are two small shifts that have helped us so much:
+Here are two small shifts that have helped us so much:

 1. Set Up a Wrapping Station